junjhon12/skillsbuild/watsonx/watsonx-lab.md

 - Compare the strengths and weaknesses of different models.
 - Test different configuration parameters to how they influence a model in generating output.
 - Differentiate zero-shot prompting, one-shot prompting, and few-shot prompting.
-- Generate list and JSON files with foundation models.
+- Generate lists with foundation models.
 - Save prompts and prompt sessions.
 - Restore a saved prompt to an earlier state via prompt history.
 - Save prompts to a Jupyter notebook and work with the Jupyter notebook.